maximealive/TelegramBot_ESP32-W5500/README.md

 ## To do
 - Add power management
-- Add option to use WiFi if the Ethernet isn't working
+- Add option to use WiFi if the Ethernet isn't working in that you can do a WiFi hotspot and continue to use the bot being near the shield

 ## References
 - https://github.com/cotestatnt/AsyncTelegram2 *